24 March 2009

 Training leaders

 The most important part of leadership is getting a chance to practice.
 If this practice is structured and formal or informal and unstructured does not matter.
-For many of todays leaders the rule was, that they encountered situaties in which they could develop there talents as a leader.
+For many of todays leaders the rule was, that they encountered situations in which they could develop there talents as a leader.

 From the point of view of an organization, it is off course better to work structured at the development of future leaders.
 There is however a but attached to this method.